B3RC1Ks1/nestjs-mongodb/README.md

 </html>
 ```

-Simply open the HTML file in your browser to see live notifications as tasks are processed.
+Simply open the HTML file in your browser and enter console to see live notifications as tasks are processed.

 ---